vyos/vyos-documentation/docs/configuration/interfaces/wireguard.rst

 .. opcmd:: show wireguard keypairs pubkey default

-   It shows the public key which needs to be shared with your peer(s).
+   It shows the public key to be shared with your peer(s).
 Your peer will encrypt all traffic to your system using this public key.

    .. code-block:: none